Yousif-FJ/makeSandwich/Documentation.md

     - Subscribe to `orderStatusUpdates` Queue.
     - Update the state of orders
     - Publish real time update notification on the Real-time communication hub.
+- The app is implementing authentication and authorization:
+    - The auth system is using Microsoft Identity library
+    - The store users in-memory (although using a database is very easy but no time)
+    - The authentication is using cookie authentication with session
+    - The auth can be tested in swagger as follow:
+        - Attempt to add sandwich -> error
+        - Login
+        - Attempt to add sandwich -> success

 #### Server B
 Act as order processor and emulate making sandwiches.